 The result of this exercise should end up with a SWOT table that looks something like this:

-PESTLE is a simple acronym used to provide the framework into which an analysis of external factors can be made.
+PESTLE is a simple acronym used to provide the framework for an analysis of external factors.
 PESTLE is frequently used in combination with SWOT to provide a rounded picture.
 The questions asked for each element of the acronym might be:

 Social – What are the main social and cultural aspects?
-Social attitudes to education, particularly in relation to government directives and employment opportunities.
-Also general lifestyle changes, changes in populations, distributions and demographics and the impact of different mixes of cultures.
+Social attitudes to education, particularly about government directives and employment opportunities.
+Also, general lifestyle changes, changes in populations, distributions and demographics and the impact of different mixes of cultures.

 Technological – What are current technology imperatives, changes and innovations?
-Major current and emerging technologies of relevance for teaching, research, administration or operations.
+Major current and emerging technologies relevant to teaching, research, administration or operations.